Architecture of India: 600 BCE—250 CE

-After the Indus Valley Civilization, there are few traces of Indian architecture, which probably mostly used wood, or brick which has been recycled, until around the time of the Maurya Empire, from 322 to 185 BCE.
-From this period for several centuries onwards, much the best remains are of Indian rock-cut architecture, mostly Buddhist, and there are also a number of Buddhist images that give very useful information.
+Indian architecture after the Indus Valley Civilization around the Maurya Empire, from 322 to 185 BCE, most likely used wood or recycled brick.
+Much of the remains discovered from this period onwards are of Indian rock-cut architecture, predominantly Buddhist.

-Buddhist construction of monastic buildings apparently begins before the death of Buddha, probably around 400 BCE.
-This first generation only survives in floor-plans, notably at the Jivakarama vihara in Bihar.

-Walled and moated cities with large gates and multi-storied buildings which consistently used chaitya arches, no doubt in wood, for roofs and upper structures above more solid storeys are important features of the architecture during this period.
-The reliefs of Sanchi, dated to the 1st centuries BCE-CE, show cities such as Kushinagar or Rajagriha as splendid walled cities, as in the Royal cortege leaving Rajagriha or War over the Buddha's relics.
-These views of ancient Indian cities have been relied on for the understanding of ancient Indian urban architecture.
+Important features of the period's architecture include, walled and moated cities with large gates and multi-storied buildings, wooden chaitya arches for roofs, and further structures above solid storeys.
+The reliefs of Sanchi, dated to the 1st centuries BCE-CE, denote places such as Kushinagar or Rajagriha as splendid walled cities, as in the Royal cortege leaving Rajagriha or War over the Buddha's relics.
+These views of ancient Indian cities are relied on for the understanding of ancient Indian urban architecture.

 In the case of the Mauryan capital Pataliputra (near Patna), we have Greek accounts, and that of Faxian; Megasthenes (a visitor around 300 BCE) mentions 564 towers and 64 gates in the city walls.
 Modern excavations have uncovered a "massive palisade of teak beams held together with iron dowels".
 A huge apadana-like hall with eighty sandstone columns shows clear influence from contemporary Achaemenid Persia.
 The single massive sandstone Pataliputra capital shows clear Hellenistic features, reaching India via Persia.
 The famous Ashoka columns show great sophistication, and a variety of influences in their details.
 In both these cases a now-vanished Indian predecessor tradition in wood is likely.